 This is just the interface to the big AI system.

-I would assume the reason that they're the higher quality photos and they chose the best stuff is because you've interacted with that stuff more than the photos that are like, ah, that was a mistake.
+I would assume the reason that they're the higher quality photos and it's like they chose the best stuff is because you've interacted with that stuff more than the photos that are like, ah, that was a mistake.

-If you believe the carbon dioxide is so evil to trace gas, well, if China has unlimited release of it, nobody wants to cut theirs, why do we have to cut ours?
+If you believe that carbon dioxide is so evil in trace gas, well, if China has unlimited release of it, nobody wants to cut theirs.

 Because it's about economic warfare.